 These changes apply to property placed in service in taxable years beginning after Dec.
 31, 2017.

-Temporary 100 percent expensing for certain business assets (first-year bonus depreciation)
+Bonus Depreciation

-The new law increases the bonus depreciation percentage from 50 percent to 100 percent for qualified property acquired and placed in service after Sept.
+The bonus depreciation percentage has been temporarily increased from 50 percent to 100 percent for qualified property purchased after Sept.
 27, 2017, and before Jan.
 1, 2023.
-Note: The bonus depreciation percentage for qualified property that a taxpayer acquired before Sept.
-28, 2017, and placed in service before Jan.
-1, 2018, remains at 50 percent.
-Special rules apply for longer production period property and certain aircraft.
+Note: Special rules apply for longer production period property and certain aircraft.

-The definition of property eligible for 100 percent bonus depreciation was expanded to include used qualified property acquired and placed in service after Sept.
+The definition of property eligible for 100 percent bonus depreciation was expanded to include used qualified property (previously, bonus depreciation was only available on new property) purchased after Sept.
 27, 2017, if all the following factors apply:

 The taxpayer didn’t use the property at any time before acquiring it.